OfficeDev/outlook-dev-docs/docs/rest/recurrence-rules.md

 ---
 title: Recurrence rules in Outlook REST APIs | Microsoft Docs
-description: Learn how to use recurrence rules in the Outlook REST APIs to create recurring appointments and meetings.
+description: Learn how to use recurrence patterns and ranges in the Outlook REST APIs to create recurring appointments and meetings.
 author: jasonjoh

 ms.topic: article